ajaymisraa/node-vsco-scraper/README.md

 This was adapted by a python variant of a vsco scraper, https://github.com/mvabdi/vsco-scraper, I just made it in nodejs.
 I really only made this because my roommate told me I couldn't convert a 650 line python repository to javascript, a language that I hate and I am not the best at, before 3 a.m.
 This is living proof that it can kind of be done.
 Kind of.

+My experience in this is that I used to code sneaker bots so I am good at web scraping // anti-bot systems like the ones on VSCO.
+Not with NodeJS though so took a little bit of an adjustment.

 ## Usage

 Really not that crazy.
 There are other usages like showing journals and collections but this is the main one that I cared about and that I could use for my website so it really only applied to be relevant.
 Other methods, like for journals, has functionality, though.